 Another way to solve the problem is to use a "bridging stimulus."
 A bridging stimulus is a neutral sign (or cue) that brings about a particular consequence (i.e. it forms a "bridge" between a behavior and a consequence).
 It could be a duck call or a tuning fork, or the sound of striking a note on a piano.
 The noise is sounded at the time the dog is engaging in the unwanted behavior to signal the owner's imminent withdrawal of attention, perhaps even leaving the room.
 What the bridging stimulus does is to focus the dog's attention on that point in time when attention withdrawal is about to happen.
 It is not intended to be aversive, but rather a consistent signal.
 The specific behavior should dissolve more consistently and rapidly if a bridging stimulus is used rather than if attention withdrawal is employed without such a signal.

 If your dog is still performing the same behaviors after employing the above mentioned strategies, there could be other factors involved.
-It is possible that your dog is not receiving ANY attention or he is spending too much time alone or in a crate.
+It is possible that your dog is not receiving any attention or he is spending too much time alone or in a crate.
 It may be that he is getting insufficient exercise or mental stimulation.
 Excess energy could also be an issue.
-It is extremely important to address these issues as well rather than just trying to stop the dog from bothering you.
-It could be that YOUR expectations are not conducive to normal dog behavior and care.
-Some questions you may ask yourself are:
+It is extremely important to address these issues than just trying to stop the dog from bothering you.
+It could be that your expectations are not conducive to normal dog behavior and care.
+Some questions you may ask yourself include:

 • Does my dog get enough exercise?
 The minimum is 20-30 minutes of aerobic exercise daily.

 • Is my dog eating a sensible diet?

 • Is my level of communication with my dog adequate?
 Have I trained my dog?
 You should be striving for 85 percent responsiveness to a one word command such as sit, down, come, watch, etc.